MEAL PROVISIONING - SOME TIPS (AND LIST!) FROM OUR BOAT TO YOURS

 My wife and I recently spent a week on our sailboat (8/18-8/25/2018).
 One of the challenges was determining what we wanted to do for meals while on the boat.
 We sat down one evening and discussed what meals we were going to cook.
 Once we knew what we wanted to eat, we started making the ingredients list.
-This list allowed us to make the grocery store list for the items that we didn't have at home.
-Since we don't live on our boat full-time, we don't keep a lot of staples or spices on it, which means we had to bring everything to the boat.
+This list allowed us to make the grocery store list for the items we didn't have at home.
+Since we don't live on our boat full-time, we don't keep many staples or spices on it, which means we had to bring everything to the boat.

 Below is a list of things that we came up with for our meal selection.
-Your meal preference will be different than ours, but it will give you an idea of the process that we went through to come up with everything that we needed for the week.
-I have made a list using checkboxes, so if you do use this list, you can check off the items as you buy or pack the things that you will be bringing to your boat.
-We knew we were going to eat three or four dinners and at least one breakfast on land, so we didn't need too many provisions.
+Your meal preference will be different from ours, but it will give you an idea of the process we went through to develop everything that we needed for the week.
+I have made a list using checkboxes, so if you use this list, you can check off the items as you buy or pack the things you will be bringing to your boat.
+We knew we would eat three or four dinners and at least one breakfast on land, so we didn't need too many provisions.

 One of the tricks we used for spices was to combine all of the spices for a given recipe into a plastic ziplock bag.
 For example, the Pull-apart pizza bread recipe calls for parsley flakes, Italian seasoning, shredded basil, and garlic powder.
-I measured out the recipe spice amounts and combined all of these spices into one plastic ziplock bag and then labeled the bag with the meal name (i.e., Pull-apart pizza bread).
+I measured out the recipe spice amounts and combined all of these spices into one plastic ziplock bag, and then labeled the bag with the meal name (i.e., Pull-apart pizza bread).
 I also measured out the grated cheeses and combined those into a plastic bag as well.
-By measuring the amounts for the spices and cheeses ahead of time, it made the meal preparation go quicker.
+It made the meal preparation go quicker by measuring the spices' amounts and cheeses ahead of time.